Tools for Handling Extraction of Features from Time series (theft)

 and theftdlc

-and a custom set of mean and standard deviation, and projects the feature space into an interpretable two-dimensional space using principal components analysis:
+function to project the 24-dimensional feature space into an interpretable two-dimensional space using principal components analysis:

 library(dplyr)